 - Santa Cruz County’s primary markets include the San Francisco Bay Area and the Central Valley.

-*Figures based upon 2014 Santa Cruz County Visitor Profile Conversion Study by Campbel Rinker Markeing Research.
+*Some figures are based upon 2014 Santa Cruz County Visitor Profile Conversion Study by Campbell Rinker Marketing Research.

 What is the closest major airport?

 The closest airport is San Jose International Airport, which is 32 miles from Santa Cruz, or about a 45-minute drive.